 - How will we bring in revenue?

 - How will we earn profit?

-A single source of revenue a business generates is called a revenue stream.
-These are often divided by customer segments that bring revenue via a given method.
-The two terms – revenue stream and revenue model – are often used interchangeably, since from the business perspective, the subscription revenue model will have a revenue stream coming from subscriptions.
+A revenue stream is a single source of revenue that a business has.
+There can be many of them.
+Streams are often divided by customer segments that bring revenue via a given method.
+The two terms – revenue stream and revenue model – are often used interchangeably, since, from a business perspective, the subscription revenue model will have a revenue stream coming from subscriptions.
 However, models can name multiple streams divided into customer segments, while the principle of revenue generation (subscription) will remain the same.

 Here we will pay more attention to the most common revenue models used in the software industry and online business.

 Transaction-based revenue modelA transaction-based model is a classic way a business can earn money.
 The revenue is generated by directly selling an item or a service to a customer.
 The customer can be another company (B2B) or a consumer (B2C).
 The price of the product or service constitutes the production costs and margin.
 By increasing the margin, the business can generate more income from sales.

 Selling products or services entails using different pricing tactics.
 While some of them may be considered separate revenue models, these tactics are often used in pairs.
 Because pricing tactics can be seen as pricing plans in a software business, we can clearly define the following types.